KarlSupertramp/WebApi-Flutter-Template/README.md

 ### Repositiory

-My goal with this project was to setup a simple application to get to with Dart and Flutter.
-The application contains a few pages that let the user manage a list of products that and handled on a web server.
+My goal with this project was to setup a simple application to get to know Dart and Flutter.
+The application contains a few pages that let the user manage a list of products that are handled by a web server.
 I implemented some basic UI elements and a client that contains all the web requests.<br>

 To simplify things I did not use a databank.
 Data is stored in a static List<> and will not persist.